zhibailin/MasteringEnglish/README.md

 To get the resources to do what you want, you have to __stand out__.
 ### Money is how we transfer wealth
 Money is how we transfer wealth.
-Money __is__ social credits.
+Money __is__ social credits. it's the ability to have credits and __debits__ of other people's time.